ryanslikesocool/NSMetadataToolbox/Sources/MetadataQueryToolkit/Documentation.docc/Extensions/NSMetadataQuery.results.md

 ## Discussion

+- Remark: Elements that can't be cast to the `resultType` are discarded.

 The array is a proxy object that is primarily intended for use with Cocoa bindings.
 While it is possible to copy the proxy array and receive a “snapshot” of the complete current query results, it is generally not recommended due to performance and memory issues.